conduktor/conduktor-docs/docs/platform/miscellaneous/data-security.md

 Conduktor Platform runs as a docker container on the instance of your choice in your own infrastructure.

-## Analytics / Error reporting
+## Support / Analytics / Error reporting

-In order to improve the Platform experience for our users, we are sending fully anonymized analytics:
+In order to improve our product, we do collect some information that allows us to personalize the Platform experience.

-- Segment (totally anonymized): about which dialog is opened, which button was clicked etc. This will help us determining some screens are super used or not used at all.
+- Segment:
+  - We collect your email address so that we can engage with you directly through our support software (Intercom).
+  - We also capture anonymized information about which pages have been seen, or which button was clicked.
+This allows us to improve the user experience of Conduktor.
 - Sentry: only in case of errors, we send the error to Sentry to provide us visibility, if a feature is broken.

 ## Login / Licenses